Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Observations

 \section{Observations}

-Observations were performed with the Oskar Lühning telescope at the Hamburg Observatory and with the 1.23-meter telescope at Calar Alto Observatory in Spain.
-The Oskar Lühning telescope (OLT) is a 1.2 meter mirror Ritchey-Chretien Telescope with a focal length of 15.60\,m.
+Photometry was obtained with the Oskar Lühning telescope at Hamburg Observatory and with the 1.23-meter telescope at Calar Alto Observatory in Spain.
+The Oskar Lühning telescope (OLT) is a 1.2-meter Ritchey-Chr\'etien telescope with a focal length of 15.60\,m.
 It was built in 1975 and was funded by the Lühning foundation.
 The telescope was mounted on a preexisting mount in a dome from 1954 at the Hamburg Observatory in Hamburg-Bergedorf and remains one of Germany's largest optical telescopes \citep{hunsch}.
 Since 2024, the telescope has been operated with a new camera which uses a Contemporary Metal Oxide Semiconductor (CMOS) sensor.
-This sensor type has several advantages over Charge-Coupled Device (CCD) sensors such as low read noise and a fast readout speed, as well as lower costs and a lower power consumption \citep{smit}.
 In front of the camera, an eight-slot filter-wheel is mounted with one slot being empty to allow observations without filter.

-The new OLT camera used for the observations is a \texttt{Finger-Lakes-Instrumentation Kepler KL4040FI} CMOS camera with a detector size of $4096\times4096$ active pixels and a pixel size of $9\times9\,\mathrm{\mu m}$.
+The new camera used for the observations with the OLT is a \texttt{Finger-Lakes-Instrumentation Kepler KL4040FI} CMOS camera with a detector size of $4096\times4096$ active pixels and a pixel size of $9\times9\,\mathrm{\mu m}$.
 With the $8'\times8'$ field of view, this yields a pixel scale of $\sim0.12\,\mathrm{arcsec/pixel}$.
-The camera uses a CMOS sensor.
+The camera uses a scientific CMOS (sCMOS) sensor.
 This sensor type has multiple advantages over CCDs for high-speed photometry.
 The camera offers a much faster readout speed than CCDs with up to 24 frames-per-second.
-Compared to CCDs, the dark current of CMOS sensors is generally higher and the readout noise is much lower.
+Except for very red wavelengths, sCMOS sensors have comparable high quantum efficiency, low readout noise, however higher dark current in comparison to high-quality science-grade CCDs.
 The \texttt{Kepler KL4040FI} has a quoted readout noise of $3.7e^{-1}$.
-The signal-to-noise ratio of a CMOS sensor can outperform CCD detectors, especially for images with short exposure times \citep{roth}.
+The signal-to-noise ratio of a sCMOS sensor can outperform CCD detectors, especially a new variant, called qCMOS, with extremely low readout noise for images with short exposure times \citep{roth}.
 The fast readout and low readout noise are ideal for photometric observations with short exposure times and high timing precision even at modest size telescopes.